Gallium ga 68 dotatate (By injection)

 Warnings While Using This Medicine:

 - You will be exposed to radiation while you receive this medicine.
+Avoid close contact with infants and pregnant women for at least 12 hours after you receive this medicine.
 If you have any questions about this, talk to your doctor.

 Possible Side Effects While Using This Medicine: